zeroc-ice/ice-demos/cpp11/IceGrid/icebox/README.md

     icegridnode --Ice.Config=config.grid

-Note that for debug Windows builds you will need to use icegridnoded rather than icegridnode as the executable name.

-Deploy the `HelloSimpsons` application (in file `application.xml`) with the IceGrid Admin graphical tool.
-If you prefer to use the command- line utility, use:
+Deploy the `HelloSimpsons` application (in file `application.xml`) with the IceGridGUI (see below).
+If you prefer to use the command-line utility, use:

     icegridadmin --Ice.Config=config.grid -e "application add application.xml"

 Using the IceGridGUI
 ---------------------

-We suggest using the graphical IceGridGUI tool with this demo.
+We suggest using the IceGridGUI tool with this demo.
 Follow these steps to log into the IceGrid registry and view the application you deployed above:

   - Launch the application.
-Windows users can use the IceGridGUI icon from the Start menu, macOS users can use the IceGridGUI icon from the Finder Applications folder, and users with a Linux installation can use the icegridgui script to start the
+Windows users can use the IceGridGUI icon from the Start menu, macOS users can use the IceGridGUI icon from the Finder Applications folder, and users with a Linux installation can use the `icegridgui` script to start the
     program:
 ```
     icegridgui